-Writing proficiency may flourish within media types.
-To write appropriate social media posts, a writer must read competitive online content.
-To build authoritative website content, a writer must read quality content.
+Dress to Impress?
+Writing proficiency flourishes within media types.
+To write engaging social media posts, writers must read competitive content.
+Building authoritative websites requires exploring relevant challengers.

-Listening to music may help reading relaxation.
-In addition to word processing and word generating software, there are free applications to block distractions and organize and record thoughts, among other functions.
+Loud and Proud?
+Music may help relaxation.
+In addition to word processing and word generating software, free applications abound to block distractions and organize or record thoughts.
+New functions are surfacing.

-Free books are available for borrowing from local libraries.
-Writers everywhere should seek every opportunity for habitual reading.
-Reciprocity is generated by providing an audience for these productions.
+Pair of Aces?
+Free books are available for borrowing online and from local libraries.
+Writers should seek every opportunity for habitual reading.
+Reciprocity may be generated by providing an audience for colleagues.

 Read to Write Better

+Extension?
 Computer-generated formulas accelerate reading speed and precision.
 Some texts are designed for Speed Reading.
-Scanning or skipping over confusing and cumbersome content may give lessons in how not to write.
+Scanning or skipping over confusing, cumbersome content may give lessons in how not to write.

+Errata?
 Flipping through digital material is non-committal.
 It is hard to engage with bits or bytes of superficial nonsense.
-To register and absorb information requires poring over authentic content and burying oneself in it.
+To register and absorb information requires poring over authentic content and burying thought in it.

+Apparatus?
 Technical skills are critical.
-Relevant platforms, applications and software can speed composition and development.
-They check spelling, grammar and punctuation.
-The end result should not read like it was automated.
+Relevant platforms, applications and software can speed composition development by checking spelling, grammar and punctuation.
+The end result should not hint at automation.

 Comfort Zones?
 To stand out for talents and ideas takes being different and more determined than competitors.
 Tech-savvy text writers are uncommon.
 Those who stay at the top offer followers more than books.